Several videos from Blue Origin show progress in the design of its latest rocket, New Glenn, as the company ramps up for the first launch next year.

 The Washington state-based company released footage in the past few days showing development on the BE-3U engines that will power the rocket's upper stage, construction of the payload fairing or "nose cone" that will hold satellites during launch and their new glass-walled mission control center in Cape Canaveral, Florida.

 BE-3U is a variant of the BE-3PM engine already flown on the suborbital New Shepard rocket, Blue Origin said in a YouTube video, but the new engine uses heat in a different way.
 The heat that drives the turbines in the engine is the same heat used in the main combustion cycle, so there is only one device to "light" or turn on to get the engine working.

-An artist's illustration of Blue Origin's New Glenn rocket in flight.
+Related: Blue Origin's giant New Glenn rocket in pictures